gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 ![Cell Characterization Board V1 2 3D Render - Top](https://github.com/user-attachments/assets/29e0ffa8-d2e8-4c36-aab5-d34a47237cab)
 <img width="4265" height="4019" alt="Cell Characterization Board V1 2 3D Render - Bottom" src="https://github.com/user-attachments/assets/4b63f3ed-e3a5-4549-a06e-88446abbb75f" />
 ## Overview:
 The system is implemented on a custom 4-layer mixed-signal PCB (SIG / GND / PWR / SIG) optimized for high-current power handling, precision analog measurement and noise handling.
-GND and PWR plane are continous and unbroken providing low-impedance return paths and a stable reference plane.
+GND and PWR plane are continuous and unbroken providing low-impedance return paths and a stable reference plane.
 Proper zoning (Analog/Digital/Power) based component placement for noise immunity and short traces.
 ### High-Current Routing
 - All >2 A paths use wide copper pours with stitching vias if possible to distribute the current
 - All high current paths are kept as away as possible from sensitive analog traces